Jeremy Redmore: Solo career 2012–present

 In October 2020, Redmore commissioned the release of a remix EP centred around the song "One Amongst 1000", from his album The Brightest Flame.
 The EP contained remixes of the song by Coldroom, Joseph Snook, Hahko and Vanguard One.

 In May 2022, Redmore released his debut children's song, Sing Like A Unicorn.
-The song was accompanied by a mixed-media stop motion music video created by director Adam Rowland.
+The song was accompanied by a mixed-media stop motion music video, created by director Adam Rowland, which won the award for Best Music Video at the 2023 New Zealand Children's Music Awards..

 The pair combined again in December 2023 with follow-up single Singalong, which went on to be nominated for Best Music Video at the 2024 New Zealand Children's Music Awards and win the award for Animated Video of the Year at the 2024 Global Children Entertainment Awards.

 Redmore continued to release regular music through 2023 and 2024, combining with composer Levi Patel on an EP titled Migrations as well as standalone single Daydream Driver.

+Alongside his own releases, Redmore has written songs for the likes of Brennan Heart, Giuseppe Ottaviani, Kronos, Hysta, Primeshock, Lexurus and Martin Jasper.

+In October 2025, Redmore released his debut album of children's music, Singalongercise', which promotes group singing and choreographed movement as a way to boost the wellbeing of children in classroom and family environments.
+This release led to Redmore being nominated for the Best Artist award at the 2026 Aotearoa Children's Music Awards.

-He's also appeared as a featured vocalist for Synthony since 2021.
+Redmore has also appeared as a featured vocalist for Synthony in shows across New Zealand, Canada and Europe since 2021.

 Sing Like A Unicorn

 Redmore's debut children's book, Sing Like A Unicorn, was released November 16, 2021 under his own publishing imprint Redmore Books Ltd. Redmore said the book was inspired by his own journey of finding self-confidence through singing and hopes children who read the book can do the same.
 The book's website says it was "wholly inspired by the idea that inside each of us is a completely unique individual that can be happier, more fulfilled and make the world a better place through embracing their originality.
 And one of the easiest and most fun ways to do that is by singing!"

 Its first edition was a limited-run hardback which sold out within two weeks of publication.
 On May 2, 2022, a paperback edition of the book was released alongside a song - written by Redmore - and music video, directed by Adam Rowland.

-Sing Like A Unicorn won the award for Best Music Video at the 2023 New Zealand Children's Music Awards.